Regulatory actions for March 11, 2025

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Caristo Diagnostics, Siemens Healthineers.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Astrazeneca, Celltrion, Ionis, Vertex.

 Briefs